Product Development

 • Social login integration (waiting on security review, due Thursday)

 Metrics-first reports lead with numbers and follow with context.
-This structure works when stakeholders primarily care about measurable outcomes and want details available but not prominent.
+This format works when stakeholders primarily care about measurable outcomes and want details available but not prominent.

 Example metrics-first format: